Resumption of Speech — Straw Man

-The label straw man fallacy refers to a special case of a general phenomenon, discourse and meaning resumption and representation.
+The term straw man fallacy refers to a specfic instance of a broader phenomenon: the resumption and representation of discourse and meaning.

-The argumentative space is an interactional and textual space organized by a question@, where co-oriented, anti-oriented and third parties’ discourses articulate and overlap.
-S. Orientation; Roles.
-In such a space, argumentative interventions constantly refer to and influence each other, under quite different modes, ranging from explicit quotation, to more or less distorted repetition and reformulation, to the most allusive expression.
+The argumentative space is an interactive and textual arena organized around an argumentative question.
+Within this space, co-oriented, anti-oriented, and third-party discourses articulate and overlap.
+Argumentative interventions constantly refer to and influence each other in various ways, ranging from explicit quotation, to more or less distorted repetition and reformulation, to the most allusive expression.

 1. Resumption of speech